Free Digital Marketing Courses You Can Take Online Now

 But now, if you don’t have the luxury of having loads of room in your job to test different digital marketing activity or if you don’t have the funds to take a professional course, there are a range of free digital marketing courses that you can take online, covering everything from Facebook Ads to inbound marketing to Search Engine Optimisation (SEO).

 Below are our pick of the bunch of the free online digital marketing courses.
-If you’re looking for something a little more in-depth with someone to guide you through what will actually work for your organisation, take a look at our training services.
+If you’re looking for something a little more in-depth with someone to guide you through what will actually work for your organisation, take a look at our digital training.

 1. Facebook Blueprint